- THE MAGAZINE

 This leads to the fourth, and perhaps most important criterion-general business ethic.
 Doing business with an unethical company is always unsatisfactory.
 Similarly, unhappy experiences come from dealing with poorly managed companies, disorganized companies and difficult or unsavory people.
 In many ways, this last criterion is the first one to look at.
 If the company is going to be hard to deal with, the long-term satisfaction with a project and relationship is bound to be low.

 While laid out in the standard order, companies thinking about using a systems integrator should evaluate the criteria last-to-first.
 The technical issues are much easier to address and augment than any of the other issues.

-Discuss the development lifecycle for a project.
-NL:
+V&S: Discuss the development lifecycle for a project.

 1) First, a need is recognized.
 Usually, the customer recognizes this need, but an astute integrator working with a customer can often spot a need that the customer has not even thought of yet.
 An efficiency enhancement, new product or product accessory can be equally well conceptualized by the customer or the integrator.